 - Average age - 44 years

-- Most participants (72%) had a viral load below 50 copies / ml
+- The majority of participants (72%) had a viral load lower than 50 copies / ml

-The questionnaire asked participants if they used marijuana and how often.
+The questionnaire asked the participants if they used marijuana and how often.

-The researchers found that, in their first study visit, 46% of respondents revealed that they had used marijuana in the past four weeks, distributed as follows:
+The researchers found that on their first study visit, 46% of participants revealed that they had used marijuana in the previous four weeks, distributed as follows: